rutbergphilip/market-monitor/README.md

 - `UI_PORT` (default: 3000): Frontend web UI port
 - `API_BASE_URL` (default: http://localhost:8080): URL where the API is accessible
 - `DB_PATH` (default: db.sqlite): Path to SQLite database file
+- `JWT_SECRET`: Secret key for JWT token generation (important to set in production)
+- `REFRESH_TOKEN_SECRET`: Secret key for refresh tokens (important to set in production)

 ### Discord Notification Settings

 Discord notification settings, such as the bot username, avatar URL, and retry behavior, are managed through the UI.
 Default values are used during initial setup, and users can customize these settings via the web interface.

+## 🔒 Security Considerations

+- JWT tokens expire after 24 hours for enhanced security
+- Refresh tokens provide convenient persistent login for up to 30 days
+- All sensitive routes are protected by authentication middleware
+- Production deployments should use custom JWT secrets via environment variables

 ## 🐳 Docker Deployment